-Join Mariann Siegert for an in-depth discussion in this video Formatting an entire document with one click, part of Word 2007: Styles in Depth.
+Join Mariann Siegert for an in-depth discussion in this video Formatting an entire document with one click, part of Word 2007: Styles.

 Style sets are a great new feature in Word 2007.
 Just as Microsoft comes with built-in styles, they went a step further and added 11 pre-built style sets, a feature where you can format or reformat your entire document with sets of styles in just one click.
 Click on the down arrow next to the Change Styles button from the Home tab.
 So you see that Change Styles is right here.
 There is a little down arrow.
 Click on it, and then point to Style Set.